 Lauchhammer is a relatively new town in South Brandenburg which was founded in 1950 by merging four municipalities to one and got city rights in 1953.
-However, Lauchhammer and its different parts can look back to an industrial tradition of more than 300 years.
+However, Lauchhammer and its different parts can look back to an industrial tradition of almost 300 years.
 Its rise began in the 18th century with the discovery of bog iron ore deposits in the area which led to the development of metal processing industry.
 Even its name points to this history as it is a composite of the words “Lauch” (which is the name of a forest area nearby) and “Hammer” (another word for ironworks).
 In addition, the area around Lauchhammer is characterised be great lignite deposits which were exploited until 1990.

 In the neighbouring town Schwarzheide, the chemical company BASF has one of its biggest production plants in Europe.
 Schwarzheide and Lauchhammer are classified together as so-called “Mittelzentrum” (mid-sized regional centre) which ensures the location of certain public services (e.g. secondary school, leisure swimming pool).